TypeStrong/dts-bundle/README.md

 });
 ````

-This will traverse all references and imports for the .d.ts file of your sub-modules.
+This will traverse all references and imports for the .d.ts files of your sub-modules.

-Then it replaces the `build/index.d.ts` file with the bundle of all visible imports.
+Then it writes `build/cool-project.d.ts` with the bundle of all 'local' imports.

-It will also remove the other `.d.ts` files.

 4) Extra bonus points if you link the generated definition in your package.json (or bower.json), in the typescript element: